 Nowadays, the various blocks house permanent exhibits reflecting the atrocities committed in Auschwitz.
 There is also a collection of objects that were snatched by the Nazis from the prisoners before being killed.
 Shoes, suitcases, glasses, saucepans…even hair, which was sold to make fabrics for the Germans, including coats.

 Birkenau was the largest camp of the Auschwitz complex.
-It is what most people believe to be the “Auschwitz Concentration Camp”.
-The death camp was built in 1941 in Birkenau (3km from the first camp) as part of the Nazi plan to annihilate the Jewish population called “Final Solution”.
+It's what most people believe to be the “Auschwitz Concentration Camp”.
+The death camp was built in 1941 in Birkenau (3km from the first camp) as part of the Nazi plan to annihilate the Jewish population called the “Final Solution”.

 The death camp had an area of 175 hectares.
 It was divided into several blocks encircled by barbwire and electric gates.

-Auschwitz-Birkenau was unlike the other concentration camps, since it was built specifically as a center for the extermination of all prisoners that were sent to it.
-It was equipped with five gas chambers and crematorium, each could fit up to 2,500 people.
+Auschwitz-Birkenau was unlike the other concentration camps since it was built specifically as a center for the extermination of all prisoners that were sent to it.
+It was equipped with five gas chambers and a crematorium, each of which could fit up to 2,500 people.

 Slave laborers too weak to work were told they were going to have a shower, and after leaving their belongings in a locker room, were locked up and killed with Zyklon B. The Nazis would then check the bodies for valuable objects or gold teeth and then cremate the bodies.